Sankarraja007/22BCE1238-DA3/README.md

 Then run Main.exe.

 # Usage
-After the Mainwindow pop up opens, fill the 9x9 grid with a minimum of 17 valid entries.
+After the Mainwindow pop up opens, fill the 9x9 grid with combination of numbers such that the same number doesn't repeat itself in the same row, column, or the 3x3 box to which it belongs

 Then, click on the "Solve the Sudoku" button, this will create the solution grid to the right of the Input grid.